-Rising overheads and reduced tax allowances mean that it is more important than ever for buy to let landlords to make sure that the numbers add up when owning buy to let property.
+Rising overheads, reduced tax allowances and static (in some places) rents mean that it is more important than ever for buy to let landlords to make sure that the numbers add up when owning buy to let property.
 One way, in fact the very best way, to do this is to look at how you can increase your letting yields.
 Or in other words, how to make more money from the same property.

 Fortunately there is not just one way to increase your buy to let letting yields, but a whole raft of measures that you can deploy.
 In this report we will look at some property investment strategies that will help improve your letting yields.

 1. Simple but often overlooked – just raise the rent.
 Rent rises in the private sector have been low or static in many cases in recent years, so it might be perfectly possible to make an increase.

 Check local rental levels and demand to see if this is practical.
 Landlords exiting the market means that some areas now have a shortage of rental property.

 2. Buy property in cheaper areas.
 As a very general rule, where prices are lower rents are usually also lower but not proportionately so.
 So simple maths says that yields will be higher.

 3. Buy in places where demand for property is high and supply is low.
 Chances are you’ll be able to let your property at a premium, raising yields.

 Local agents are well placed to advise you where these areas are, and what types of property are sought after.

 4. Invest in shared properties – houses of multiple occupation or HMOs.
 It pretty much goes without saying that the yield will be higher, usually substantially higher, than single occupancy properties.

 5. Invest in property that can be let to students.
 Student property almost always returns a higher yield …. in normal times.
 Property let to overseas students may be capable of returning an even higher yield.
 But – be aware Covid is impacting this market right now.